zenml-io/zenml/docs/book/getting-started/zenml-pro/roles.md

 3. **Viewer**
    - Read-only access to all resources and information

-### Custom Roles
+## Custom Roles

 Custom roles allow you to define specific permissions for users or groups.
-To create a custom role:
+To create a custom role for a tenant:

 1. Go to the tenant settings page